-But it’s more than just beautiful design that makes them so liveable; behind the scenes, there is powerful machinery – Thermann hot water units – that make sure each shower and after-dinner clean up works as it should.
+But it’s more than just beautiful design that makes them so liveable; behind the scenes, there is powerful machinery – Thermann hot water units – that make sure each shower and after-dinner clean-up works as it should.

-You don’t need to be a Brighton resident to benefit from a good engine to fuel your home’s hot water needs.
+You don’t need to be a Hampton resident to benefit from a good engine to fuel your home’s hot water needs.
 Follow these easy tips to find out how effective your current system is and what you should consider when it comes time to update it.

 Ensuring the right hot water system is installed for your property is imperative for the comfort and convenience of all users.